-- being under the influence of alcohol or drugs;
+- being under the influence of alcohol or illegal drugs;

 - giving alcohol to a minor;

 - suicide threats;

 - trespassing;

-- threats of violence:
+- threats of violence;

-- worrisome behaviour; - · vandalism; - serious incidents of bullying, without threats of serious physical injury; and - other instances requiring police involvement.
+- worrisome behaviour: - vandalism; - serious incidents of bullying, without threats of serious physical injury; and - other instances requiring police involvement.

-Principals have a duty to determine whether an offence has been committed and what the nature of that offence might be prior to notifying police.
+Administrators have a duty to determine whether an offence has been committed and what the nature of that offence might be prior to notifying police.
 Nothing in this protocol is intended to change that duty.
 Once the police are called, the administrative investigation is undertaken in consultation with the police so as to avoid any interference with the police investigation.
 School and police investigations may run parallel to each other in these cases until such time as a decision is made by the police that such will cease (see Section 11: School and Police Investigations of Incidents).

-SCHOOL PROCEDURES FOR REPORTING TO POLICE
+SCHOOL PROCEDURES FOR REPORTING TO POLI CF JCHOOL INOCEDONES \sim \sim